 Variable frequency drives (VFDs) are becoming standard equipment to power most AC induction motors.
 These VFDs are common in industrial and automation applications and typically provide robust control of the motor in speed, torque, or position modes.
 The VFDs tested and simulated in this experiment focus on speed and open-loop control with constant voltage to frequency ratio (V/f) control.
 The induction motor typically operates at a rated stator flux, and this flux is approximately proportional to the V/f ratio.
 To maintain constant stator flux, the voltage and frequency applied to the stator are maintained at a constant ratio, which is the V/f ratio.
 The VFD used in this experiment is a 1 hp Yaskawa V1000 drive, but the procedure applies to most commercially available general purpose drives.

+Principles

+VFDs typically include a rectifier stage for AC/DC conversion, followed by an inverter stage for DC/AC inversion.
+The inverter and rectifier may be single-phase to supply single-phase motors or three-phase to supply three-phase motors.
+Rectifiers may also have a power factor correction stage, so the VFD and motor are seen at a high power factor from the grid side supplying the rectifier, to reduce current drawn from the grid into the VFD and motor.
+Inverters are usually switched with pulse width modulation (PWM), which is a switching pattern very close to a sinusoid.
+Having PWM voltages fed from the inverter into the motor makes the motor see voltages close enough to sinusoids, since most motors are designed to be line-fed (i.e., directly fed by the grid).
+In PWM switching, the VFD can adjust based on user input or by automatically controlling the frequency of the sinusoid into the motor and the voltage magnitude.
+Most commercial VFDs use open-loop control, where the V/f ratio is maintained as constant, when operating the motor at or below rated voltage; this maintains motor flux at a rated value.
+Other more advanced VFDs use “vector control,” which is a closed-loop control scheme that provides tight speed or torque regulation.

 Procedure